suika2engine/suika2/README.md

 This software is released under the MIT license.
 You can redistribute this software commercially.
-See [COPYING](https://github.com/suika2engine/suika2/blob/master/doc/COPYING) for the all licenses including dependency libraries.
+See [COPYING](https://github.com/suika2engine/suika2/blob/master/doc/COPYING) for all licenses including dependency libraries.

 ## Usage

 * On Windows:
   * Download a zip file from [the official site](https://suika2.com/en/) and extract it.
   * Open the `suika2` folder in Explorer.
-  * Start the `suika.exe` application.
+  * Start the `suika.exe` app.

 * On Mac:
   * Download a zip file from [the official site](https://suika2.com/en/) and extract it.